OlivierLD/raspberry-coffee/docker/README.md

 The data can then be visualized through a Web interface using Web Component(s).

 To enable everything, you need to:
-1. Have a Raspberry PI
+1. Have a Raspberry Pi
 1. Flash its SD card and connect it to a network
 1. Install build tools
 1. Install `git`